 Assist Registrar with inventory of the museum’s permanent collection, photographing works from the permanent collection, assessing the condition of artwork on loan and organizing the permanent collection card catalog.
 This internship is open to college students with good computer skills.
 A background in photography and knowledge of Photoshop are useful.

-Visitors Services Intern:
+Visitors Services Intern: position filled

 Visitor Services ensures a positive visitor experience at the museum.
-The Visitors Services Intern will assist staff in making sure the museum is ready for visitors, assist front desk volunteers with various visitor service issues (comfort, safety, comments or complaints, and accessibility) as well as ensure dissemination of accurate information.
+The Visitor Services Intern will assist staff in making sure the museum is ready for visitors, assist front desk volunteers with various visitor service issues (comfort, safety, comments or complaints, and accessibility) as well as ensure dissemination of accurate information.
 Prior visitor service and/or hospitality experience beneficial.
 The intern will be trained for museum specifics.
-This intern must possess excellent verbal and and written communications skills and have strong in organization skills with attention to detail, ability to multitask, handle stress, and work with people of diverse backgrounds and age levels.
+This intern must possess excellent verbal and written communications skills and have strong in organization skills with attention to detail, ability to multitask, handle stress, and work with people of diverse backgrounds and age levels.
 Must have basic experience with word processing and the ability to operate all standard office equipment.

 Art Auction Intern:

 Assist the Auction Committee in various aspects of planning and execution of the museum’s Annual Art Auction.
 This internship will expose an intern to a high energy, multi-faceted experience.
 This intern needs to be able to multi-task and to demonstrate initiative.
 This a great internship experience for those who want to go into development or public relations in a museum or other non-profit environment.